CISC-CMPE-327/CI-Python/README.md

 We created a helper function to assist testing.
-Let's test requirement R2:
+Let's create a test case cover R2 & R3:

 Approach #1.
 We store all the input content (terminal & file) and all the output content (terminal & file) in a folder (r2 in this test case).
 The helper function looks up corresponding data from the folder.